mjh714/mjh714/README.md

 Full-stack developer

-I regulary write articles on https://medium.com/@mjhorowitz714
+I write articles on https://medium.com/@mjhorowitz714

 You can contact me at mjhorowitz714@yahoo.com